johnnyhsu1106/Web-Crawling-in-Python/README.md

 -e [sring]: assign url extension. e.g.&gt; python webCrawl.py www.w3schols.com  -e .asp <br>
 -f [string]: assign output file. e.g &gt; python webCrawl.py www.w3schols.com  -f inks_w3school.com <br> <br>

-For exmpample, I'd like to crawl www.w3schools.com and I hope the key word is bootstrap and n is 500. <br>
+For exmpample, I'd like to crawl www.w3schools.com and I hope the key word is  and n is 500. <br>

 The command will be<br>
-&gt; python webCrawl.py www.w3schools.com  -n 500  -k bootstrap  -f links_bootstrap_500.txt <br>
+&gt; python webCrawl.py www.w3schools.com  -n 500  -k css  -f links_w3schools_css_500.txt <br>

-So this program will use spider to crawl 500 different url and output the urls with key word "bootstrap".  <br>
+So this program will use spider to crawl 500 different url and output the urls with key word "css".  <br>
-Please check the file links_bootstrap_n=500.txt <br>
+Please check the file links_css_500.txt <br>

 By the way, before you run it, please make sure you install Python 2.7 or 3.5 and install BeautifulSoup <br>
 Here is the steps for install Python 3.5 and Beautiful.<br>